R08K09/BNTA_BackEnd_Project/README.md

 # ToDo-OrNot-ToDo - "Better than Notion"

 ### Summary:
 This project outlines the backend code of a to-do list, designed to be used for everyday activities.
-The languages and technologies that we used are: Java, Spring Boot, postgreSQL, IntelliJ, PostMan and Postico.
+By using our API you can manage every type of tasks in your daily lives.

-### Description:
+### Project Description:
 This application will allow a user to create a list and populate their list with items that they need to complete.

-## UML and ERD:
+## Diagrams:
 ### UML diagram:
 ![UML diagram](BackEnd.jpg)